Aditya-Gupta23/Flight_Price_Prediction/README.md

 3. **Random Forest Regressor (Scikit-learn)**
    - Ensemble of decision trees
    - More robust and generalizes better than a single tree

+Here we reached accuracy of 88% using Neural Networks, 91.95% using Decision Trees and 92.85% using Rnadom Forest